Download a copy of our Terms & Conditions in PDF Here

 - Cupboards should be clean and all personal effects and food items removed

-- If we find on inspection that the vehicle and its contents or optional extras such as awning and carpets are heavily soiled or have not been left in a clean serviceable condition and there is a requirement for us to carry out additional cleaning services, a processing fee of £35 per hour up to a maximum of £200 will be charged to your payment card or taken from your deposit.
+- If we find on inspection that the vehicle and its contents have not been left in a clean serviceable condition and there is a requirement for us to carry out additional cleaning services, a cleaning fee of £35 per hour up to a maximum of £200 will be charged to you or taken from your deposit.

-- Our vehicles are strictly NO SMOKING If we find evidence of tobacco smoke or other inhaled smoke products then a cleaning charge of £250 will be charged to your payment card or taken from your deposit.
+- Our vehicles are strictly NO SMOKING If we find evidence of tobacco smoke or other inhaled smoke products then a cleaning charge of £250 will be charged to you or taken from your deposit

 - If we discover a pet or animal has been kept in the vehicle without our prior written agreement an additional cleaning charge of £200 will be charged to your payment card or taken from your deposit.